1619 Leith Links - The Bishop Golfer

-The Golf House also no longer exists.
-It was sold by the club to pay debts.
-It was beside the first tee and is now under the building on Duke Street, originally constructed for Leith Academy, and then used by Queen Margaret's College, but now being redeveloped.
+The Golf House building no longer exists.
+After it was was sold by the club it became a pub.
+It was beside the first tee, now under the building originally constructed for Leith Academy Secondary School, and later used by Queen Margaret University.
+It is now flats.
 The links are split in two by a road.
 There are two cricket pitches on one side and a bowling green and children's play area on the other.
 Apart from the cairn, you would never know that international and competitive golf started here.

 Apart from this, there is not much to commemorate Scotland's national game in Edinburgh.
 The Museum of Scotland in Edinburgh has only nine artefacts of golf in one corner of one cabinet.
 They comprise 3 clubs, 4 medals, a box of gutta percha balls and a Thistle Golf Club cup.
 Thus do the Scots honour their national game in their national capital.